My Philosophy

 I'm a couples therapist who helps couples get through an infidelity crisis.
 I help them either repair trust and rebuild their relationship better, or cut their losses and move on.

-It's easy to stay together after betrayal, research estimates that about 70% of couples do.
+It's easy to stay together after betrayal.
+Research estimates that about 70% of couples do.
 What's difficult is achieving true reconciliation and emotional closeness.
-Many people who stay together end up in unhappy zombie marriages where further betrayals are tolerated as a fact of life.
+Many people who stay together end up in unhappy “zombie marriages” where further betrayals are tolerated as a fact of life.